tazim04/List-App/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.
 You will also need XAMPP downloaded to be able to run Apache and MySQL.
-If these are not running the application will not run.
+If these are not running the Back-End of the application will not run.

 Installation: